Submit to process of law: Punjab DGP as radical preacher Amritpal continues to be on run | Politics

 - India

-Those wanted by the law should submit to the process of law and the hard-earned peace in the state would not be allowed to be disturbed, Punjab Police chief Gaurav Yadav said Monday as radical preacher Amritpal Singh continues to be on the run.
+Those wanted by the law should submit to the process of law and designs of mischievous elements, who have the support of Pakistan's ISI, will not be allowed to succeed, Punjab Police chief Gaurav Yadav said Monday as radical preacher Amritpal Singh continues to be on the run.

 Yadav visited the Golden Temple in Amritsar Monday.